fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ## 2: Improving Nature
 As the U.S. industrialized and urbanized rapidly throughout the 19th century, many people got further away from their food and started buying a lot more of it.
 This week we look at how developments in urbanization, transportation, and food production touted how much they were improving nature.
+In the case of cereal, we see how a main breakthrough was to make it more digestible than the natural, raw product.
+Food ads from the turn of the century show how producers began to claim how they were improving nature, a theme we still see today.

 ### Jan 24
-- Jennifer Wallach, _How America Eats_, 89--top 105 (Chapter 4: Technology and Taste; notice the chapter goes to 110, so don't read the last few pages of the PDF).
+- Jennifer Wallach, _How America Eats_ (Ch.
+4: Technology and Taste), 89--top 105.
+Notice the PDF goes to p.
+110, so don't read the last few pages.

 ### Jan 26
-- William Cronon, _Nature's Metropolis_, Chapter 2.
+- William Cronon, _Nature's Metropolis_ (Ch.
+2: Rails and Water), 55--93.

 ### Jan 28
-- Nicholas Bauch, _A Geography of Digestion_, 77--101 (Flaked Cereal) [both [ONLINE](http://libproxy.unm.edu/login?url=https://search.ebscohost.com/login.aspx?direct=true&db=nlebk&AN=1367888&site=ehost-live&scope=site&ebv=EB&ppid=pp_77) and in Zotero as a PDF]
+- Nicholas Bauch, _A Geography of Digestion_ (Ch.
+3: Flaked Cereal), 77--101  [both [ONLINE](http://libproxy.unm.edu/login?url=https://search.ebscohost.com/login.aspx?direct=true&db=nlebk&AN=1367888&site=ehost-live&scope=site&ebv=EB&ppid=pp_77) and in Zotero as a PDF]
 - John Harvey Kellogg, [_The Stomach_](https://www.google.com/books/edition/The_Stomach/98AmTp5YPmMC?hl=en&gbpv=1) (1896), 1--6.

 {% include alert.html class='info' title='IN CLASS' text="
-Week in Review Quiz Review
+- Discussion of readings for today
+- Theme of Nature in Cereal Ads
+- Week-in-Review Quiz Review (where we cover the hardest questions on the quiz so that they are easy for you later) "%}

+{% include alert.html class='warning' title='DUE: QUIZ' text="
+After class, I will make the quiz available in Learn.
+It is due by midnight, but remember our policy for submitting work.
+Don't stress about being a few minutes or even hours late.
+But you do need to get in touch if you (or family) have medical issues that are keeping you from your work.
 "%}

 ## 3: Unnatural Trust
 As cities grew, so did the amount of food that city-dwellers had to purchase.
-But it was a major shift to buy food that came in an opaque can or box.
-As a result, the idea of a name brand that consumers could trust regardless of the product became central to food production and marketing.
+But it was a major shift for people to buy food that came in an opaque can or box.
+A technology like canning---that seems obviously useful and safe now---was viewed with a lot of skepticism.
+As a result, the idea of a name brand that consumers (think Borden, Heinz, etc) could trust regardless of the product became central to food production and marketing.

 ### Jan 31
 - Ann Vileisis, _Kitchen Literacy_, 96--125 (chap.
 5: "A new longing for nature").

 ### Feb 2
-Today we're looking at how a technology like canning---that seems obviously useful and safe now---was viewed with a lot of skepticism.
-This chapter shows how a main obstacle to selling food in cans was not trouble with canning technology itself, but in building consumer trust.

 - Anna Zeide, _Canned_, 1--9; 10--40.